vmware-tanzu/velero/site/content/docs/v0.11.0/migrating-to-velero.md

+---
-# Migrating from Heptio Ark to Velero
+title: "Migrating from Heptio Ark to Velero"
+layout: docs
+---

 As of v0.11.0, Heptio Ark has become Velero.
 This means the following changes have been made: